-Here’s how to prepare our frozen whole in shell abalone.
+How to prepare frozen whole in shell and live abalone

-Place the front of a spoon or spatula against the muscle attached to the inside top of the shell and sever the muscle by moving the spoon or spatula inwards.
-Remove the abalone meat from the shell by hand.
+Rest the front of a spoon or spatula against the muscle attached to the inside top of shell.
+Move the spoon or spatula inward, cutting the connecting muscle close to the shell.

 Using sharp knife, trim gut away from meat and remove hard mouthparts.

 Wash the shucked meat and cook as required - see recipes.

 Only use recommended defrosting methods (see A and B below) on AUSAB frozen abalone.
 Thawing in HOT, WARM OR AMBIENT WATER OR IN A MICROWAVE may lead to tissue damage (meat structure breakdown).
 Do not cook the frozen abalone or abalone not completely defrosted.

 A) Slow Thaw - Refrigerator Defrosting: (Best for all Cooking Methods)

 Remove frozen abalone from the box and bag.
 Place frozen abalone with shell down on trays in the refrigerator.
 Defrost abalone in the refrigerator (set at 2°C to 6°C / 35°F to 43°F) for approximately 24 hours until the abalone is completely defrosted and the abalone’s core temperature is the same temperature as the refrigerator.